ipfs/specs/IPIP/0328-gateway-json-cbor-response-format.md

 {
   "some": {
     "cid2": <cbor tag 42 pointing at different CID>
     }
 }
 ```

 However, supporting this raises questions whose answers are not clearly defined
 or agreed upon yet.
-The main question this raises is caching and Etags.
-Therefore,
-this IPIP only supports pathing within DAG-JSON and DAG-CBOR if they resolve
-a CID, as it is the current behavior.
-In addition, it adds support to retrieve
-the documents in those formats.
-Pathing within JSON and CBOR documents is not
-supported.

-The decision to support document path extractions id deferred to a future IPIP.
+Right now, pathing is only supported over CID-based Links,
+such as Tag 42 in CBOR.
+In addition, some HTTP headers regarding caching are based
+on the CID, and adding pathing for other IPLD Kinds would require additional
+refactor.
+Adding those changes prematurely, before adding support to
+[IPLD Patch](https://ipld.io/specs/patch/), may lead to confusion for both
+the developers and users.

+We want to support full IPLD pathing support after introducing IPLD Patch,
-Giving users the possibility to retrieve JSON, CBOR, DAG-JSON AND DAG-CBOR
+which will be in a future, separate IPIP.
+Giving users the possibility to retrieve
-documents through the gateway is, in itself, a progress and will open the doors
+JSON, CBOR, DAG-JSON AND DAG-CBOR documents through the gateway is, in itself,
-for new tools and explorations.
+a progress and will open the doors for new tools and explorations.

 ### Copyright